TCJA-SNN: Temporal-Channel Joint Attention for Spiking Neural Networks: Methodology

 \subsubsection{Cross Convolutional Fusion (CCF)}

 After TLA and CLA operations, we get the temporal (TLA matrix $\mathcal{T}$) and channel (CLA matrix $\mathcal{C}$) saliency scores of the input frame and its adjacent frames, respectively.
 Next, to learn the correlation between temporal and channel frames in tandem, we propose a cross-domain information fusion mechanism, \textit{i.e.}, the CCF layer.
-The goal of CCF is to calculate a fusion information matrix $\mathcal{F}$, and any position $(i, j)$ in $\mathcal{F}$ is used to measure the potential correlation between the $i$-th channel of the $j$-th input temporal frame and other frames.

-Specifically, we can model the joint relationship between frames by element-wise multiplication of $\mathcal{T}$ and $\mathcal{C}$.
-It can be described as:
+The goal of CCF is to calculate a fusion information matrix $\mathcal{F}$, and $\mathcal{F(\textit{i}, \textit{j})}$ is used to measure the potential correlation between the $i$-th channel of the $j$-th input temporal frame and other frames.
+Specifically, the joint relationship between frames can be obtained by performing an element-wise multiplication of $\mathcal{T}$ and $\mathcal{C}$ as follows:

 where $\boldsymbol{\sigma}$ represents the Sigmoid function.
-Here, we provide a demonstration to aid comprehension of the whole computational process in Fig. ~\ref{fig_TCJA_demo}.
+Fig.~\ref{fig_TCJA_demo} is provided to enhance the understanding of the entire computational process.